pythononwheels/pow_devel/README.txt

-Pythononwheels.
+## Pythononwheels.

-plain,simple and easy to use
-web generator framework for python.
+the plain,simple and easy to use web generator framework for python.

-Based on reliable 'standards'
+### Based on reliable python 'standards' and frameworks

 	* SQLAlchemy 	ORM / DB Access
 	* Beaker		Session Management